-As an established college, operating since 1979, two of the most common questions we receive are: “what program should I take” and “which careers in the highest demand”.
-It is our view that student should choose career based on their national interest, skills and passions.
+As an established college, two of the most common questions we receive are: “what program should I take” and “which careers in the highest demand”.
+It is our view that students should choose a career based on their national interests, skills, and passions.
 If you choose a career you love and are good at, you will likely prosper.
 However, there is one career path in particular that we feel is in significant demand: Pharmacy Technician.

 All Healthcare professionals will remain in high demand

 In 2014, 15% of Canada’s population was over 65 years old.
 According to StatsCan, this is expected to increase to a whopping 24% over the next twenty.
 This trend towards a higher average age in Canada will lead to a higher demand for all healthcare professionals such as Personal Support Workers, Dental Assistants, Physiotherapy Assistants, Medical Office Assistants, etc.

 Pharmacy Technicians are expected to be the highest in demand